vcaitite/hangman/README.md

 # Description

 Hangman is a popular game that a player tries to guess a word by suggesting letters within a certain number of guesses.
 Here a version of this game was implemented to be played in the terminal.
+The game has two modes:

+1 - A user must enter the secret word (useful for playing with more than 1 player);

+2 - A secret word will be selected randomly among the words in the word_list.txt file. <i>To add or change words in the game, you only need to modify this file.</i>

 # Technology